Don Paul: Much cooler weekend start; heat returns next week

 People are also reading…

 On Wednesday, the breeze wasn’t really there to help with the excessive heat and humidity.
 Thursday’s Buffalo high was 87, even with the breeze.
-On Wednesday, we topped off at 91, with some of the highest heat indices we’ve experienced here in a few years.
+On Wednesday, we topped off at 91, with some of the highest heat indices we have experienced here in a few years.

 While these numbers wouldn’t be considered very unusual in Iowa or Arkansas, we are not acclimated to such a combination of heat and humidity.
 Fortunately, it’s been a short-lived hot spell.